- An energy munching web site is so “last millennium.”

 Aging coal-fired power plants take lives each year due to lung cancer.
 If the United States government took a stronger stand and adopted stricter rules, some would not exist.
 Commissioned by several environmental groups and undertaken by a consultant used by the Environmental Protection Agency, the study released information that 22,000 of those deaths are preventable with currently available technology.

-Support the Green Peace plan to quit coal and your donation will be used to support and train local community groups and activists to fight coal in their communities.
+Support the Green Peace plan to quit coal.
+Your donation will be used to support and train local community groups and activists to fight coal in their communities.
+Carbon neutral companies are reaping the benefits of environmentally-friendly practices.

 What’s driving the huge demand and consumption of dirty electricity?